SyneRBI/SIRF-Exercises/README.md

 -   `SHIFT + <RETURN>` executes the current cell and advances the cursor to the next cell.
 -   `TAB` tries to complete the word/command you have just typed.
+-   `Enter` edits "edit" mode to change a cell, `Esc` exits "edit" mode to "command" mode.
+-    In "command" mode, press `A` to create a new cell Above, or `B` below your current cell.
+You can also use `C`, `X`, V`.
+Check the Jupyter help for more info.
+-    When using Jupyter "classic" mode, pressing `H` in "command" mode gives you a useful list of shortcuts.

 Jupyter notebooks (normally) run iPython, [see the section below](#iPython) for some useful commands.